tomkadwill/Rails-under-the-hood/request-response-flow/request-response-flow.md

 Host: www.example.com
 ```

+4) Next, the request will hit the web server (Nginx and Apache are two of the most common web servers).
+A web server will handle the incoming HTTP request and pass it on to the app server if required.
+For example, if the request is for something that doesn't change often (CSS, JavaScript or images) then this can be handled by the web server alone, it doesn't need to involve the app server.

+Otherwise, the web server will pass the request on to the app server.

-4) Next, we follow the request from the webserver to the [app server](app-server.md).
-This is the entry point into Rails.
+4) This is the entry point into Rails.
 The app server will direct the request to the router.
 This tells Rails where to route this request in the application.
 A routes file looks like:

 ```ruby
 resources :courses, only: [:index, :show] do end
 ```

-Running `Rake -T` will show you what routes the resources method, above, defines. `Rake -T` will shows you a route name, a url path and the coresponding controller action for each route.

 5) After hitting the router, the request will move to the controller.
 The example of `www.example.com/courses` is going to correspond to the `courses` [controller](controller.md), `index` action.
 The index action contains code for rendering a collection of records.
 Here is an example: